 Choose a region you're interested in prospecting for expired or terminated listings and select a random centrally located property by right clicking (two fingers at once on an iMac).

-Click on the 'Full Report' button of your selected property.
+Click on the 'Property Report' button of your selected property.

 4. Next, we will run a search under Paragon Residential Comparables for Expired, Terminated, Active and Sold listings.
 You can enter in a date range (for example, 9 months back for list date and 3 months back for sold date.)
 Adjust your search radius to the appropriate size (2-10km) and choose the property types that you would like to prospect.
 Bear in mind that you are going to get a fairly large selection of listings in your Paragon Residential Comparables datasource, so give it some time to load.